Start Here

 What should you type into the search fields?

-Strategy 1: Start with a specific dinosaur
+Strategy 1: Start with the keyword "dinosaur" or a specific dinosaur.

 - Type in the name of a dinosaur (be sure to select a non-avian dinosaur as your star)